srobo/docs/kit/brain_board/wifi.md

 # WiFi

-The Raspberry Pi that makes up your kit's brain board contains a WiFi radio which allows you to interface with and debug your robot.
+The Raspberry Pi that makes up your kit's brain board has WiFi which allows you to connect to and debug your robot, using any WiFi capable device (laptop, tablet, phone, etc.).
-You can connect to your robot using any WiFi capable device (laptop, tablet, phone, etc.)
+The WiFi is only available during development and will be disabled during competition matches.

 ## Connecting to Your Robot